 4. There's a Scientific Calculator for Portrait Mode

 On iOS 17 and earlier, the scientific calculator hides behind the landscape orientation, so rotating your iPhone will automatically switch you between the basic and scientific views.
 That's no longer the case with the new calculator button on iOS 18, so you can use the basic or scientific view in either orientation.
-In portrait mode, the scientific buttons rest neatly atop the basic buttons.
+In portrait mode, the scientific buttons rest neatly atop the primary buttons.

 5. You're No Longer Limited on Space